How to Get Your New York Real Estate License for Free

 | License application | $65 |

-| Total | $179 |
+| Total | $80 |

 What Most Students Pay Instead

-The typical New York student doesn't pay $179.
-They pay $480-$880, and sometimes more.
+The typical New York student pays more than the $80 minimum because course, proctoring, and optional preparation prices vary.
 Here's where the difference comes from:

 Course costs ($200-$500).
 Most students pay $300-$500 for a 77-hour course they could have taken for free.
 They pay because affiliate-driven "best course" articles steered them toward higher-priced providers, and because they don't realize the curriculum is standardized across all approved schools.